 For a taste of France, some of Vegas's most sought-after restaurants serve up French fare that's truly ‘magnifique!’
 A few of the standouts include the grain-fed duck confit at Pamplemousse Le Restaurant, the oldest French eatery in Vegas; the luscious croque Madame served at famed chef Thomas Keller's Bouchon Bistro for brunch at The Venetian; and signature dishes like artichoke and black truffle soup at Restaurant Guy Savoy at Caesars Palace.

 Discover the Flavors of Other International Destinations

 If all these international experiences are just starting to fire up your travel bug, the destinations don’t stop here.
-At The Cosmopolitan, indulge in a lavish meal at Estiatorio Milos, an upscale Greek seafood restaurant with a romantic setting and classic dishes like salmon tartare, Greek bottarga and Green saganaki cheese.
-Or, get your Mediterranean cuisine fix at Cleo, a trendy hotspot at SLS Las Vegas.
+At The Cosmopolitan of Las Vegas, indulge in a lavish meal at Estiatorio Milos, an upscale Greek seafood restaurant with a romantic setting and classic dishes like salmon tartare, Greek bottarga and Green saganaki cheese.
+Or, get your Mexican cuisine fix at Uno Más, a trendy hotspot at SAHARA Las Vegas.
 If spicy flavors are more your craving, stop by Javier’s at ARIA for authentic and elevated Mexican cuisine, served alongside the largest tequila selection on the West Coast.
 Or, journey off to Spain with a visit to La Cave, a wine and food hideaway at Wynn serving Spanish tapas from the sea, farm, oven garden and grill.

 There’s nowhere in the world like Vegas.
 It’s the only city where you can travel the globe without ever leaving the city limits.
 How many countries will you visit while you’re here?